-Of course, you continue to have in-person access to all branches of the U of S Library.
+All students have in-person access to all branches of the U of S Library.
 But the Leslie and Irene Dubé Health Sciences Library also mails print books, and scans and emails print journal articles, to students working and learning outside the U of S campus.
 Go to https://library.usask.ca/ddls/index.php to register for this service.